Are Landlords or Tenants Responsible for Keeping Your Building Pest-Free?

 It is a landlord’s responsibility to handle the inspection and treatment of bed bugs.

 If a landlord is informed by a tenant that there is a possible bed bug infestation, they should work with a local pest control company to schedule an inspection and determine the treatment options.

 When it comes to bed bugs, New York City’s Department of Housing Preservation and Development (HPD) counts them as a Class B violation (hazardous), which landlords have 30 days to eliminate.

 Are landlords required to call in licensed professionals, or can they use DIY methods?

-The law requires landlords to eliminate pest infestations, but, other than in the application of pesticides, it doesn’t require they hire someone else to do it.
-Most Integrated Pest Management measures are preventative, including sealing holes, fixing screening, and eliminating food and water.
-These activities are perfectly acceptable for landlords to tackle themselves if they choose to, as long as they follow safe work practices.
+Many integrated pest management measures are preventative, such as sealing holes, fixing screening, and eliminating sources of food and water that allow pests to survive.
+These methods are perfectly acceptable for landlords to tackle themselves if they choose to, as long as they follow safe work practices.

 What if I live in a co-op apartment building or own a condo?

 People who own condominiums or co-ops are technically their own landlord.
 Being your own landlord means that you are responsible for eliminating pests on your own dime.